 -- Hong Kong Magazine

-Once upon a time, I was a screen and television writer, but I started writing crime and spy novels when I realized I really didn’t like movies and television all that much.
-Since then, I've published eleven books, all of them set in the cities of contemporary Asia.
+Once upon a time, I was a screen and television writer, but then I started writing crime novels when I realized I really didn’t like movies and television all that much.
+Since then, I've published eleven books.

-I may be an American novelist, but my books are far better known in Europe and Asia than they are in the United States.
-My novels have been popular best-sellers in Europe and Asia going back twenty years now, but none of them has ever been published in the United States.
+I may be an American novelist, but my books are far better known outside the United States than they are in it.
+My novels have been popular best-sellers in Europe and Asia going back twenty years now, but none of them has ever been published in America.
 Maybe that's what Hong Kong Magazine meant by its slightly painful observation above about whatever public distinction my eleven books may have brought me.
 I certainly hope it is.

 My wife, our two sons, and I have divided our lives for many years between homes in the US and Bangkok.
-The romantic notion of the American expatriate novelist living an exciting life in some exotic land pretty much disappeared after Hemingway and Fitzgerald abandoned Paris, but I'm doing my very best to keep the concept alive.
+The romantic notion of the American expatriate novelist living an exciting life in some exotic land pretty much disappeared after Hemingway and Fitzgerald abandoned Paris, but there are still a few of us out there.

 And these are the people we live there with.